cstamas/override-maven-component/README.md

 Problem: "lets have a Maven Core extension that overrides a Maven Core component"

+Steps:
+* build/install this project
+* uncomment extension in `.mvn/extensions.xml`
+* invoke maven again
+* you can see that overridden `ClassRealmManager` kicks in, but `ProjectDependenciesResolver` does not

 ## How is core component defined?

 It seems there are huge differences if Core Component is JSR330 or Plexus (legacy).